-People who are planning to get a Swiss Army Knife are probably thinking about the same question! is it legal to carry a Swiss Army Knife in the pocket?
+People who are planning to get a Swiss Army Knife are probably thinking about the same question! is it legal to carry a Swiss Army Knife in your pocket?

-A Swiss Army Knife having a non-locking blade with a blade-length less than 3 inches is usually legally allowed to be carried in the pocket in almost all countries.
-Such Swiss Army Knives are considered as pocket knives and are viewed as tools rather than weapons.
+A Swiss Army Knife having a non-locking blade with a blade length of less than 3 inches is usually legally allowed to be carried in the pocket in almost all countries.
+Such Swiss Army Knives are considered pocket knives and are viewed as tools rather than weapons.

-Also, Swiss Army Knives being so universally well-known make them appear less threatening and does not raise any instant alarm in the minds of the common people.
+Swiss Army Knives being so universally well-known make them appear less threatening and do not raise any instant alarm in the minds of the common people.

 However, this does not mean that you will be able to carry SAK in your pocket wherever you go.